zhufuyi/sponge/cmd/protoc-gen-go-gin/README.md

   api/v1/*.proto
 ```

-A total of 4 files are generated: the registration route file *_router.pb.go, the injection route file *_service.go (default save path in internal/routers), and the logic code template file *_logic.go (default save path in internal/service), the error code file *_rpc.go (default save path in internal/ecode).
+A total of 4 files are generated: the registration route file *_router.pb.go, the injection route file *_router.go (default save path in internal/routers), and the logic code template file *_logic.go (default save path in internal/service), the error code file *_rpc.go (default save path in internal/ecode).